-In this guide we dive into a cheap high quality component desktop computer for every day home or office use, web browsing, Excel working, research dwelling, Word document creating, HD movie watching, Netflixing, music playing, workstation PC.
-This is the perfect home personal PC or office desktop computer for those of you on a budget need a cheap budget PC for every day use.
+In this office pc build guide we dive into a cheap high quality component desktop computer for every day home or office use, web browsing, Excel working, research dwelling, Word document creating, HD movie watching, Netflixing, music playing, workstation PC.
+This is the perfect home personal PC or office desktop computer for those of you on a budget and in need of a cheap budget PC for every day use.

 If you do not want to build your own computer, you can always buy a prebuilt office desktop and have it shipped directly to you.
 This will spare you the “hassle” of having to build your desktop.
 I say hassle, but the truth is, putting your PC together is a lot easier than you think(easier than Ikea furniture).
 In fact, it is fun, and you will feel accomplished afterward.
 You may even get addicted and start building computers for your friends.

-If you build your PC, you will save a bunch of money and learn a thing or three about the inner workings of a computer.
-If you go prebuilt, you will spend more money but have a more powerful computer capable of heavier tasks.
+If you build your PC, you will have the option to upgrade and learn a thing or three about the inner workings of a computer.
+If you go refurb prebuilt, you will spend less money.
 It’s up to you and your needs.
-I built the AMD A6 computer for my moms’ husband, and he loves it and is even able to play older games on it because it does have the AMD onboard GPU.
-We’re talking Command and Conquer, Age of Empires and the likes.
-Not any games from this list.
+I built the AMD computer for my moms’ husband, and he loves it and is even able to play older games on it.

 Home Office PC Build Parts List